M1-CHPS/glhpc/docs/lab2.md

 We are trading **memory overhead for performance**, which is a very common pattern.

-Implement this method in `transformation.c:quantize_image_lut(...)`, and be sure to correctly allocate and free the LUT.
+Implement this function in `transformation.c:quantize_image_lut(...)`, and be sure to correctly allocate and free the LUT.

 #### c) Compare performance